 Nothing beats a face mask to make yourself feel truly relaxed, and your skin feel clean and refreshed.
 Clay helps to draw out impurities and minimise the appearance of pores, leaving you with a fresh complexion.
 Create your own mini spa treatment with this detoxifying coffee and clay recipe.

-- 1 tablespoon of your choice of clay – our faves are bentonite, kaolin, rhassoul and French pink clay (also found in Cinnamon + Ginger soap)
+- 1 tbsp of your choice of clay – our faves are bentonite, kaolin, rhassoul and French pink clay (also found in Cinnamon + Ginger soap)

 - A couple of drops of your choice of essential oil (recommendations below)

-- Depending on sensitivity, 1 teaspoon of apple cider vinegar – those with very sensitive skin can dilute with a little water or rose water
+- Depending on sensitivity, 1 tsp apple cider vinegar – those with very sensitive skin can dilute with a little water or rose water